Evaluating a dental carrier: What to look for

 Knowing that your questions and issues will be addressed in a timely matter will help you feel confident and satisfied with your coverage decision.
 Being able to reach a local representative and easily use the carrier's website can improve efficiency, flexibility, transparency and the claims process.

-Some dental carriers have plans that include enhanced benefits, like additional exams and cleanings, at little or no cost to those with certain medical conditions who might benefit from additional oral health care.
+Some dental carriers have plans that include enhanced benefits, like additional exams and cleanings, at little or no cost to those with certain medical conditions or special needs who might benefit from additional oral health care.
 Enhanced benefits may be available for pregnant women and those with diabetes, suppressed immune systems and other systemic conditions.

 Dental benefits expertise